Goal and Impact

-There are major gaps in the available data on the health care workforce and the nursing workforce especially.
-Although efforts have been made since 2010 to collect and analyze data, more collaboration is needed by nursing organizations and others so that the information can be synthesized and gaps in care better identified.
+There are major gaps in data on the health care workforce and the nursing workforce especially.
+More collaboration is needed among nursing organizations and others to be able to identify and answer the country’s health needs.

 Visit this collection of materials specific to the ongoing effort to find solutions.

-When the public and private sectors work together and the diverse sources of health workforce data are integrated, national goals and priorities in education, training, and practice can be set, and planning and policy at the state and national levels will better match the nation’s needs.
-The Campaign can be more effective in reaching all its goals, creating a diverse nursing workforce with nurses as leaders in health and in the community.
+When the public and private sectors work together to synthesize the many sources of health workforce data, the country can set goals and priorities in education, training, and practice, and planning and policy will better match the nation’s needs.

 Almost half of the Campaign’s Action Coalitions have made workforce data their main focus.
 Consistent with that, the National Forum of State Nursing Workforce Centers reports that more than 70 percent of State Nursing Workforce Centers are partners with Action Coalitions in their states—a step toward creating a comprehensive collection of workforce data that integrates the diverse sources of statistics.

 This graph is a part of the Campaign for Action Dashboard, a series of charts and graphs that show goals by which the Campaign evaluates its efforts to implement recommendations in the Institute of Medicine’s The Future of Nursing, Leading Change, Advancing Health.

 Related News Posts: